TSivaID/web-data-layer-bus/README.md

 ## Usage

-1. **Embed WebDataLayerBus code**
+1. **Integrate WebDataLayerBus into your project**

-   Copy the the follwing js code snippet to your webpage inside `<head>` tag before call all depdendencies
+   To get started, simply embed the WebDataLayerBus JavaScript code snippet into your webpage.
+It is recommended to place the code inside the `<head>` tag, before loading any other dependencies, to ensure that the utility is available for all subsequent scripts.

    _Original version:_